gerhardberger/win-thumbnail-provider/README.md

 1. Clone the repository, or copy the `thumbnail_provider.cpp` and\
 `thumbnail_provider.def` file into your project.
+2. Generate new `THUMBNAIL_HANDLER_GUID` for your extension using `uuidgen -c` in the command line.
-2. Compile the `thumbnail_provider.dll` using `npm run build`.
+3. Compile the `thumbnail_provider.dll` using `npm run build`.
 Note: Make sure to compile your DLL for the correct environment, e.g. x64 as that can be a problem when registering.
-3. Ship `thumbnail_provider.dll` with your app or installer.
+4. Ship `thumbnail_provider.dll` with your app or installer.
-4. Register it with the following command (important to use the absolute path to the DLL):
+5. Register it with the following command (important to use the absolute path to the DLL):

 ``` bash
 $ regsvr32 /absolute/path/to/thumbnail_provider.dll`